 Whatever your supporting reasons might be, the key will be to pair these statements with the main reason that explains your passion for your target position.
 You need to build your case and the more reasons you have for wanting a lower-level job, the better your chances are for actually getting hired.

-It's important to make a well-considered and well-rounded case for your new career trajectory.
-So, in order to strengthen your case, consider ending the interview with the question, "Are there any concerns you have about my employment that I have not yet answered?"
+- Make a well-considered, well-rounded case for your career trajectory.
+To strengthen your case, consider ending the interview with the question, "Are there any concerns you have about my employment that I have not yet answered?"
 Deliver this query in a confident and enthusiastic tone, and you'll be sure to quell any worries your potential new employer will have.

 - Don't be negative about your current role.
 While you're leaving your current role for a reason, you don't want to be very negative about it, since that may make you appear disgruntled or like a complainer.